Decades after his wife vanished, Virginia man is sentenced to 40 years in prison in her murder

 His estranged wife, Marta Rodriguez, 26, was last seen alive in May 1989.
-Her remains, concealed on a highway median strip in Stafford, were found in 1991 but not identified until 2018, after Rodriguez-Cruz had been charged with murder in the District.
+Her remains, concealed on a highway median strip in Stafford, Va., were found in 1991 but not identified until 2018, after Rodriguez-Cruz had been charged with murder in the District.

 Thursday’s sentencing followed two related investigations involving multiple police departments and a suspect described by authorities as having an explosive temper toward women who spurned him.